stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

 In order to examine the PSyIR for the mini-app we will supply PSyclone with a transformation script, `schedule_view_trans.py`.
-This is done via the `-s` flag to PSyclone:
+This is done via the `-s` flag to PSyclone (note that the directory containing the transformation script - `./` in this case - must be specified otherwise PSyclone will be unable to find the script):

     $ psyclone -api nemo -l output -opsy psy.f90 -s ./schedule_view_trans.py ./tra_adv.F90

-This should report that it has found one invoke named `tra_adv` (the name of the Fortran program) and proceed to display a text view of the PSyIR of that invoke:
+This should report that it has found one invoke named `tra_adv` (the name of the Fortran program) and proceed to display a text view of the PSyIR of that invoke.
+This will be a lot of output, beginning with:

     Invokes found:
     tra_adv